hapytex/django-antipatterns/pattern/date-time-field-s-that-store-a-week-or-month.md

 twice with [**<code>.get_or_create(&hellip;)</code>** [Django-doc]](https://docs.djangoproject.com/en/dev/ref/models/querysets/#get-or-create),
 then the second time it will use the old `Week` object, even if we query with another `date` of the same week, it will retrieve the `Week` object created by the first creation call.
-We can work with two dates of the 35<sup>th</sup>
+We can for example use two dates of the 35<sup>th</sup>
 week of 2021:

 ```pycon